During the last 6 month of the year 2016, 20045 suspected dengue cases have been reported to the Epidemiology Unit from all over the island.

 Latest Disease Trends,

-Approximately 57.66% of dengue cases were reported from the Western province.
-The highest numbers of dengue cases were reported during the second week of January.
+Approximately 46.87% of dengue cases were reported from the Western province.
+The highest numbers of dengue cases were reported during the fourth week of 2016.

 This situation warrants regular removal of possible mosquito breeding sites from the environment.
 It is also important to seek medical attention in the event of fever by day three of the illness.